-- 1. From Objects menu, select 7=R/D. The Custom RA/Dec entry window will appear. - 2.
-Enter RA and Dec coordinates.
+- 1. From Objects menu, select 7=R/D. The Custom RA/Dec entry window will appear. - Custom RA/DEC Entry RA : HH:MM:SS.ss t DEC: #DD:MM:SS.s GOTO / Menu to Exit - Enter RA and Dec coordinates.
 Press NEXT> to bypass any numbers that you do not wish to change.
 Press <PREV if you want to back up to correct an error.
-To change the + or press the ± button. - 3.
-Press GOTO to initiate slew or Menu=Exit. - 4.
+To change the + or - press the ± button.
+See note below regarding precessed coordinates. - 3.
+Press GOTO to initiate slew or MENU to Exit. - 4.
 When the slew is complete, the window will display zero magnitude and state that constellation and type of object is not available.
 This is to be expected because you are not accessing a catalog.
 Press <PREV to display the RA/Dec coordinates again. - 5.
 Press MENU to return to the Objects menu.